 I teach across the School's undergraduate and postgraduate linguistics curricula.
 My teaching is broadly concerned with the analysis of spoken and written language in a range of contexts and reflects… read more

-Since autumn 2016 I have also been the external examiner for the University of Birmingham's MA Applied Linguistics and MA TESOL distance learning programmes.
+Outside of the University I am the Treasurer for the British Association of Applied Linguistics's Health and Science Communication special interest group.
+In addition, from Autumn 2016-late 2020 I was the external examiner for the University of Birmingham's MA Applied Linguistics and MA TESOL distance learning programmes.

 I teach across the School's undergraduate and postgraduate linguistics curricula.
 My teaching is broadly concerned with the analysis of spoken and written language in a range of contexts and reflects my interests in professional, digital and health communication.
 In addition to supervising undergraduate and postgraduate dissertations, this year I convene and teach across the following modules:

 I have also previously convened and/or taught on:

 Discourse and Society